London | The Switch House and the New Tate Modern 2016

 To design the expansion, Herzog & de Meuron architects reunited with designer Jasper Morrison and landscape architect Günther Vogt, thus re-creating the team that in 1995 conceived the original renovation project of the Tate Modern.

-The 11 floor levels, 65 metres high, extension will be connected to the old building at level 1 and 2 and through a pedestrian bridge at level 5.
+65 meters high, the 11-floor-level expansion will be connected to the old building at levels 1 and 2 and through a pedestrian bridge at level 5.

 The £ 260-million addition will be clad with red bricks to harmonize its appearance to that of the former Bankside Power Station.